Federal Jury Rules Live Nation A Monopoly, Overcharged Fans

 Closing out the settlement is a $280 million payout, set to be divided amongst all of the states that agree to the terms of the settlement.

-However, there has been significant pushback to this tentative settlement agreement, with 27 states and D.C. objecting to the terms.
+However, there was significant pushback to this tentative settlement agreement, with 27 states and D.C. objecting to the terms.

 RELATED: Kid Rock Testifies Before U.S. Senate On Need For Event Ticketing To Benefit Fans And Artists